Collaboration with Local Communities

 Participating in community events across Japan

 Bandai Spirits is a member of Minato Eco-Conscious Consortium organized by Minato Ward in Tokyo.
-In fiscal 2023, we participated in Business and the Environment Exhibition 2023 organized by Minato Eco-Conscious Consortium.
+In fiscal 2024, we participated in Business and the Environment Exhibition organized by Minato Eco-Conscious Consortium for the second straight year.
 During the event, we held an original environmental learning program called Capsule Stamp Workshop for elementary school students and their parents living in Minato Ward.

 Local cleanup activities